How to decrypt TLS traffic in Wireshark

 .

-This will allow Wireshark to decrypt the TLS data using the provided key log file.
+This allows Wireshark to decrypt the TLS data using the provided key log file.

 Using editcap

-A nice trick is to use the editcap
+A useful trick is to use the editcap

-tool to inject the keylog file into the PCAP file.
-With the PCAPNG format, it is possible to create a bundle that merges the two files (pcap and keylog files) into a single file.
-Opening the new file, you can inspect the decrypted traffic in Wireshark without having to configure anything else.
+tool to inject the key log file into the PCAP file.
+With the PCAPNG format, you can merge the two files (PCAP and key log file) into a single file.
+When you open this new file, you can inspect the decrypted traffic in Wireshark without needing to configure any additional settings.

 This is the command line for editcap

-Just be aware not to send the PCAP with the keys to anybody that shouldn't have access to the decrypted contents of your PCAP.
+Be cautious not to share the PCAP with the keys with anyone who should not have access to the decrypted content.

 What to do if data doesn't get decrypted